ekatralis/xsuite-on-gsi/README.md

 echo 'PATH=$PATH:/cvmfs/aph.gsi.de/xsuite/scripts/' >> ~/.bashrc
 ```
 I recommend making copies of these scripts so that you can modify the parameters as well as the path to the singularity image.
+It's a good idea to link to a specific container version such as `xsuite_amdrocm_20230908.sif` to prevent unexpected changes, instead of using the generic `xsuite.sif` which always points to the latest container.